lagom/lagom/docs/manual/guide/services/Test.md

 There are two different styles that can be used when writing the tests.
 It is most convenient to use `withServer` as illustrated in the above `HelloServiceTest`.
 It automatically starts and stops the server before and after the given lambda.

-When your test have several test methods, and especially when using persistence, it is faster to only start the server once in a static method annotated with `@BeforeClass` and stop it in a method annotated with `@AfterClass`.
+When your tests have several test methods, and especially when using persistence, it is faster to only start the server once in a static method annotated with `@BeforeClass` and stop it in a method annotated with `@AfterClass`.

 @[test](code/docs/services/test/AdvancedHelloServiceTest.java)